mdbridge/click-by-voice/README.md

 * Sometimes hints are unreadable due to clipping
-  * Experimental: `:+h` uses overlays when inline hints might get clipped. puts hints before elements; this may reduce clipping
+  * Experimental: `:+h` uses overlays when inline hints might get clipped.
 * Sometime hints are too hard to read due to inadequate contrast between foreground and background colors
   * Experimental: `:+c` increases the contrast of hints